 Additionally, club members are preparing educational booths – on topics like choosing water over soda – for a health fair that will travel to each of the five schools this spring.

-Eventually, SNACZ clubs aim to inspire students to lobby for more healthy food options in local stores as well as school policies that increase access to healthy snacks, Herron said.
+Eventually, SNACZ clubs aim to inspire students to lobby for more healthy food options in local stores as well as school policies that increase access to healthy snacks, Patty says.